opensearch-project/opensearch-build/bundle-workflow/README.md

 ./bundle-workflow/assemble.sh artifacts/manifest.yml
 ```

 The bundling step takes output from the build step, installs plugins, and assembles a full bundle into a `bundle` folder.
-The input requires a path to the build manifest and is expected to be inside the `artifacts` directory that contains `bundle`, `maven` and `plugins` subdirectories from the build step.
+The input requires a path to the build manifest and is expected to be inside the `artifacts` directory that contains `bundle`, `maven`, `plugins` and `core-plugins` subdirectories from the build step.

 Artifacts will be updated as follows.